wealdtech/chaind/README.md

 ```

 ### Beacon node
-`chaind` supports Teku, Prysm and Lighthouse beacon nodes.
+`chaind` supports Teku and Lighthouse beacon nodes.
 The current state of obtaining data from beacon nodes is as follows:

   - Teku: must be run in [archive mode](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#data-storage-mode) to allow `chaind` to obtain historical data

-  - Prysm: beacon committee information is not available.
-Run `chaind` with `--beacon-committees.enable=false` to disabled fetching this information
+At current Prysm is not supported due to its lack of Altair-related information in its gRPC and HTTP APIs.
+We expect to be able to support Prysm again soon.

 ### Example
 To start a Teku node suitable for `chaind` download teku and run the following command: